2025–2026 United States redistricting

-Beginning in July 2025, several states have redrawn or are in the process of redrawing their congressional districts ahead of the 2026 United States House of Representatives elections.
-These efforts mark one of the largest coordinated attempts to redraw congressional districts between decennial censuses in modern American history.
+Beginning in July 2025, several U.S. states have redrawn or have attempted to redraw their congressional districts ahead of the 2026 United States House of Representatives elections, with multiple other states planning to draw new maps before the 2028 elections.
+These efforts mark the largest coordinated attempt to redraw congressional districts between decennial censuses in modern American history.

-It began when Texas gerrymandered its congressional map to benefit Republicans at the behest of President Donald Trump.
-Republican-led states Missouri and North Carolina soon followed by passing new congressional maps with the aim of gaining more Republican seats.
-Meanwhile, Democratic-led states began the process of gerrymandering their own congressional maps to counter Republican gains.
-California was the first among these, passing an amendment (Proposition 50) to be presented before voters and if approved would redraw the state's congressional map.
-Virginia and Maryland followed and announced the process to redraw their districts as well.

-Additionally, the state of Ohio was required to redraw its districts since the previous map did not receive bipartisan support in the state legislature as required by the Ohio Constitution.
-Likewise, Utah was required to redraw due to the Utah Supreme Court striking down the current map as an unlawful partisan gerrymander.
+The redistricting began when Texas gerrymandered its congressional map to benefit Republicans upon President Donald Trump's request.
+Republican-controlled legislatures in Missouri and North Carolina soon followed by enacting new congressional maps with the aim of gaining more Republican seats.
+In response, Democratic-led states began the process of gerrymandering their own congressional maps to counter Republican gains.
+California was the first, with voters enacting a constitutional amendment to redraw the state's congressional map to benefit Democrats.
+Virginia voters followed and passed an amendment to redraw their districts as well, which was subsequently invalidated by the Virginia Supreme Court.
+Furthermore, Ohio was required to redraw its districts since the previous map did not receive bipartisan support in the General Assembly as required by the Ohio Constitution.
+Likewise, Utah was required to redraw due to the Utah Supreme Court striking down its previous map as an unlawful partisan gerrymander.

+Following the U.S. Supreme Court's 2026 decision in Louisiana v.
+Callais, which limited challenges to gerrymandered maps using the Voting Rights Act of 1965, several more Southern states began to consider joining the redistricting wave.
+The Florida Legislature convened in a special session for redistricting in anticipation of the ruling.

+In July 2026, an electoral analyst Kyle Kondik expressed an opinion that the overall seat biases are similar to 2018, in which Democrats won a total of 235 out of 435 seats.
+Therefore, in his opinion, the overall net gain for Republicans alone is very likely not enough to determine control of the House of Representatives.